 Barn Stars Added to Festival Quilt Auction

-In an initiative started in 2016 by the Pennsylvania German Cultural Heritage Center at Kutztown University, quilt auction bidders will again be afforded the opportunity to take home four four-foot barns stars that will be painted throughout the nine days of the festival.
+In an initiative started in 2016 by the Pennsylvania German Cultural Heritage Center at Kutztown University, quilt auction bidders will again be afforded the opportunity to take home one of four four-foot barn stars that will be painted throughout the nine days of the festival.
 Led by Heritage Center director Patrick Donmoyer, visitors will be able to watch the progression of the stars each day as Donmoyer and fellow artists work on the classic PA Dutch motifs high above the crowd.
-In exact representation, the stars are painted on each side of a four sided wood structure, representing the process of how the well-known barn stars and hex signs are painted directly on the area’s barns.
-Assisting Donmoyer will be legendary second generation barn star painter Eric Claypool and up and coming apprentice Andrew Shirk.
+In exact representation, the stars are painted on each side of a four-sided wood structure, representing the process of how the well-known barn stars and hex signs are painted directly on the area’s barns.
+Assisting Donmoyer will be legendary second generation barn star painter Eric Claypool and up-and-coming apprentice Andrew Shirk.

 This year’s quilt auction will take place July 8th at 12:00 PM on the Festival’s Main Stage.
-The auction of quilts and barn stars can be pre-viewed in person or on the Festival’s website at www.kutztownfestival.com, and also on Zettlemoyer Auction company’s website, www.zettauction.com.
+The auction of quilts and barn stars can be previewed in person or on the Kutztown Folk Festival’s website at 2017 Quilt Auction Gallery, website and also on Zettlemoyer Auction company’s website, www.zettauction.com.
 Absentee bidding is permitted for those wishing to place bids but who are unable to attend.